jbeyerstedt/Arduino-timelapse-slider/README.md

 ## changelog
 * 1.0.1:
-	* setSlideTime=0 will get an division throgh 0 in the caclulation which causes malfunction (because stepsPerInterval will be 0)
+	* setSlideTime=0 will get an division through 0 in the calculation which causes malfunction (because stepsPerInterval will be 0)
 	* corrected the calculation of the stepsPerInterval at high speed / setSlideTime < 3 / calculated stepsPerSecond < than the highest possible speed
 * 1.0.2:
 	* little modification at big slide times